Interested in the health benefits of polenta? Don’t worry there’s polenta to go around!

 Most of them are fall into the ‘carotenoid’ and ‘phenolic’ categories, which can help to protect cells in your body from oxidative stress and damage.

 How to cook polenta

 One of the greatest things about polenta is its versatility.
 There are multiple ways you can enjoy this Italian go-to.

 If you want to enjoy polenta in the traditional Italian style, you’re in for a treat because it is so simple.

-Keep stirring regularly and wait for the starch to break down into a smooth consistency, which should take about 50 minutes, depending on how course the cornmeal is.
+Keep stirring regularly and wait for the starch to break down into a smooth consistency, which should take about 50 minutes, depending on how coarse the cornmeal is.

 More ways of cooking with polenta

-- Crunchy coating: try dusting polenta on potatoes, fish, tofu or meat before roasting for a satisfying crunch.
+Try dusting polenta on potatoes, fish, tofu or meat before roasting for a satisfying crunch.

-- Bread: if you haven’t tried cornbread yet, what are you waiting for!
+If you haven’t tried cornbread yet, what are you waiting for!
 Polenta bread is essentially cornbread (if you use coarse cornbread).
 Most recipes call for a mix of polenta and standard bread flour, resulting in a flavourful and nicely crisp bread.

-- Cake: we told you it was versatile!
+We told you it was versatile!
 Polenta can make a fabulous alternative to regular flour in cakes.
 Get inspired with our manuka honey and orange polenta cake with pistachios.

 Want some more inspo for cooking polenta?
-Check our our 12 polenta recipes

 We hope that has got you clued up on all things polenta and inspired you to give this Italian favourite a try.